 Rest VI

-The Rest VI is used, before a set of microcycles, to establish the OCV of the battery at each test SoC as well as allowing the battery a rest at the mid-point of the test.
-During the running of this VI the relays are closed, by the method described in section 3.7, and the battery voltage is allowed to drift for a desired rest time.
+The Rest VI is used, before a set of microcycles, to establish the OCV of the battery at each test SoC as well as allowing the battery to rest at the mid-point of the test.
+During the running of this VI the relays are opened, by the method described in section 3.7, and the battery voltage is allowed to drift for a desired rest time.
 This duration is set by the configuration file and is sent to the slave VI from the master.
 The VI finishes once it has identified that this time has elapsed, as seen in figure 3.9